2300090309/sathvikreddy-3316/README.md

 Imagine if you are a wordpress developer or react js developer, you can integrate AI in your own website without paying anything.
 You can integrate AI in your clients websites.
 All you have to do is to get a free API key from a provider.

-Now i can get the key from deepseek platform also, but that will cost me.
+Now i can get the key from gemini platform also, but that will cost me.
 So I will use a free API provider that allows us to use AI API for free.
-So let's make our own AI Chatbot with Deepseek API (100% Free!).
+So let's make our own AI Chatbot with gemini API (100% Free!).